 Besides my tahini addiction, I have another addiction that needs a good fix at least once to twice a week.
 Sweet potato wedges.
+To get more specific, these sesame seed & turmeric sweet potato wedges.
 Dear god they are amazing.
 I love them baked until they start to turn a dark brown on the edges.
 Then to complete the experience, a side of aioli.
 Heaven.

 Making perfect sweet potato wedges takes a few good tricks.
 Because sweet potato is not as starchy as potatoes, they tend to go soggy if not baked in just the right way, and no one likes a soggy chip.
 This recipe explains just how to create perfectly baked sweet potato wedges, which in my eyes is a necessity.

 The added beauty of these sweet potato wedges is the addition of the sesame seeds and the turmeric, which brings a delicious textural crunch along with the slightest heat from the turmeric.
 The turmeric also lends its lovely golden hue to the already vibrant sweet potato.
 As these wedges cook the sesame seeds stick to the sweet potato, whilst also forming little clumps stuck together with the turmeric powder and spice flavoured oils.
 Salivating?
 I am.